Blow for Man Utd as De Gea limps out of Spain qualifier | Goal.com

 He has only made three appearances in 2019 for the national team, having started for them regularly throughout last year’s World Cup in Russia after establishing himself as the first-choice successor to Iker Casillas’ legacy in goal.

-He was left on the bench for Spain’s 1-1 draw with Norway on Friday, when Kepa was unable to deflect an injury-time penalty from Joshua King, to continue to frustrate Robert Moreno’s attempts to guide them to next year’s showpiece tournament.
+He was left on the bench for Spain’s 1-1 draw with Norway on Friday, when Kepa was unable to deny an injury-time penalty from Joshua King as Robert Moreno’s side were made to wait to book their place at this summer's tournament.

+Despite falling behind and De Gea's injury they did enough in Stockholm, however, with Rodrigo Moreno's stoppage-time equaliser enough to book La Roja's place in the Euros.

-United meanwhile will now be sweating on De Gea’s fitness ahead of their major Premier League clash with Liverpool this weekend, as Solskjaer looks to somehow arrest his side’s fall down the table.
+United, meanwhile, will now be sweating on De Gea’s fitness ahead of their major Premier League clash with Liverpool on Sunday as Solskjaer looks to somehow arrest his side’s fall down the table.

-Jurgen Klopp’s Reds are yet to lose in the top flight this season, and have carved out an imperious lead at the summit of the table courtesy of their own fine form and title holders Manchester City’s unexpected blips in form.
+Jurgen Klopp’s Reds are yet to drop points in the top flight this season, and have carved out an imperious lead at the summit of the table courtesy of their own fine form and title holders Manchester City’s unexpected blips in form.